How to Set the Pay of Nurses at Your Facility: Guide and FAQ

 What Type of Shift Are You Filling?

-The next consideration is the type of shifts the nurse will be working.
+The next consideration you should make when creating a pay structure is the type of shifts your nurse professionals will be working.
 Shifts on weekends, nights, or holidays are often associated with additional pay differentials — payments added to the base hourly rate to compensate for the inconvenience of working the shift.

 In addition to differentials, it’s important to factor potential overtime pay into your decision, as overtime can quickly impact your overall budget.
 Refer to the U.S. Department of Labor’s regulations for overtime pay in the healthcare industry, which includes the requirement that any bonuses or differentials be factored into the regular rate of pay when calculating for overtime.